Pollution and Health

 - Stanford research is shedding light on the direct impact of wildfires on human health through air and soil pollution.
 Research conducted by the Burke Lab reveals that wildfire smoke has negated or even reversed progress towards healthier air in 35 states, effectively wiping out a quarter of the air quality improvements achieved over the past two decades.
 Additionally, research from Scott Fendorf and Human and Planetary Health postdoctoral fellow Alandra Lopez demonstrates that wildfires can convert a naturally occurring element in soils into chromium 6, a carcinogenic metal that can become airborne.

-The Center for Human and Planetary Health convenes two Pollution and Health working groups: 1) Plastics and Health, 2) Wildfires and Health.
-If you are interested in joining a working group, please contact HPH Managing Director Allison Phillips: ap10@stanford.edu.
+The Center for Human and Planetary Health convenes a Plastics and Health Working Group.
+If you are interested in starting or joining a working group, please contact HPH Managing Director Allison Phillips: ap10@stanford.edu.